 Our Board does not have a policy with regard to the consideration of director candidates recommended by stockholders but would consider candidates recommended by stockholders.
-Our Board does not have such a policy because we do not reasonably expect to receive any director candidates recommended by stockholders, our Board would evaluate such candidates using the factors described above.
+Our Board does not have such a policy because we do not reasonably expect to receive any director candidates recommended by stockholders based on past meetings.
+In the case of director candidates recommended by stockholders, our Board would evaluate such candidates using the factors described above.